yashasvisingh14/MachineLearningEngineerWithMicrosoftAzure03/README.md

 ![ss17](https://user-images.githubusercontent.com/64837491/109672490-1a84f300-7b9b-11eb-9c69-d6c5a6290c1f.png)

 ## Model Deployment
-*TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
-Below steps are to be followed for model deployment.
+The steps to be followed for Deployment.
 * Get the best fitted model, save it and display all the properties of the model like Id, Type and Status.
 Save the model using joblib.dump(fitted_model, filename="outputs/automl-model.pkl") where the Best AutoML model was saved in pickle format.
 ![ss18](https://user-images.githubusercontent.com/64837491/109674405-e90d2700-7b9c-11eb-9a9f-d137cd4ebb84.png)